An overview of my experiences. Scroll all the way down for a skill summary.

 Developer

-• Develop new features such as a tutorial builder and real-time collaborative environment
+• Developed new features (e.g. tutorial builder and real-time collaborative environment) in Python

-• Facilitate training workshops with users and integrate feedback into product
+• Facilitated training workshops with users and integrated feedback into product

 Education